Birth and baptism of Eulalie-Mélanie Durocher

 Foundation of the Institute of the Religious of the Holy Names of Jesus and Mary

-Foundation, by Marie-Catherine Ruel (Marie-Saint-Augustin of Jesus), of the Institute of the Religious of the Holy Names of Jesus and Mary, in Marseilles (France), under the direction of the Missionary Oblates of Mary Immaculate, for the education of girls of the working class.
+Foundation of the Institute of the Religious of the Holy Names of Jesus and Mary, for the education of working class girls, in Marseilles (France), by Marie-Catherine Ruel (Marie-Saint-Augustin of Jesus), under the direction of the Missionary Oblates of Mary Immaculate.

 Arrival in Canada of the Oblates

-Canonical erection at Beloeil, by Father Pierre-Adrien Telmon, omi, of the first congregation of the Children of Mary in Canada for parish girls.
-Eulalie Durocher is elected president and has a role of spiritual animation.
+Canonical erection of the first congregation of the Children of Mary in Canada for parish girls at Beloeil, by Father Pierre-Adrien Telmon, OMI.
+Eulalie Durocher is elected president and is given a role as spiritual animator.

 Invitation of Monsignor Ignace Bourget

-Invitation of Monsignor Ignace Bourget to Eulalie Durocher to found a new religious congregation dedicated to the Christian education of youth.
+Monsignor Ignace Bourget invites Eulalie Durocher to found a new religious congregation dedicated to the Christian education of youth.

 Foundation of the Congregation of the Sisters of the Holy Names of Jesus and Mary